 I'm not aware of any.

-So I don't know how the lawlessness has been working out since not a single thing has gone uh against the law and stayed that way.
+So I don't know how the lawlessness has been working out since not a single thing has gone against the law and stayed that way.

-Some things that the court said you can't do that, but then they didn't do that, and it happened pretty quickly.
+Some things like the court said you can't do that, but then they didn't do that.

-What about the uh tyranny?
+What about the tyranny?

 Are any of you experiencing any tyranny?